-While threat detection or automated triggers help find potentially harmful material in your networks, these are still somewhat passive approaches that should work alongside a cyber threat-hunting strategy.
+While threat detection or automated triggers help find potentially harmful material in your networks, these passive approaches should work alongside a cyber threat-hunting strategy.
 Threat hunting follows a series of steps that ensure a thorough and effective hunt.
 These steps include:

-- Starting with a hypothesis: All threat hunters begin by making a hypothesis about where or what kind of threats might be compromising the system.
+- Starting with a hypothesis: All threat hunters begin by hypothesizing where or what threats might compromise the system.
 AI applications, baselining, and other security-related solutions lead threat hunters to their starting points.

 - Data collection: With the help of SIEM solutions, threat hunters can utilize data already at the organization's disposal to verify their assumptions.

-- Investigation: Once threat hunters have come up with a hypothesis and examined their data, they can begin investigating based on Indicators of Compromise (IoC) or Indicators of Attack, which are signs or evidence of an attack.
+- Investigation: Once threat hunters have developed a hypothesis and examined their data, they can begin investigating based on Indicators of Compromise (IoC) or Indicators of Attack, signs or evidence of an attack.
 These include malware infection, suspicious outbound traffic, and large outbound data transfers.